lcampbell-rewst/docs.rewst.help/updates/development-updates/october-13th-2023.md

 * Added action description tooltip on hover
 * Added a generic api action for Datto RMM
 * Added a copy to clipboard icon to data aliases list on the workflow builder
-* Added categories to synnex and godaddy
+* Added category tags to synnex and godaddy
 * Added a jinja filters for HMAC
+* New Liongard integration

 </details>